Number of global billionaires has doubled since the financial crisis

 Nearly 3.2 million kids were in poverty throughout the downturn

 Of course, those nearly 44 percent of kids weren’t in poverty that whole time.
 It includes lots of kids who entered and exited poverty over that period.
 But narrower poverty measures also show staggering numbers.
 For example, the average monthly poverty rate for US kids was 24.2 percent in 2012.
 The number of kids in poverty for all of 2012 was 9.5 million — that’s 12.9 percent of all American kids.
-And 4.4 […]
+And 4.4 percent […]

 Read the Full Article